Bobbo117/MQ135-Air-Quality-Sensor/README.md

 The MQ135 properties suggest possible utility as a CO2 detector as well as a general air quality monitor.

 # MQ135 Board Concept of Operation

-The MQ135 board has several components, including the MQ135 sensor, a power LED, an alarm LED, a variable resistor to adjust the alarm level that triggers the alarm LED and the D0 pin, a Load Resistor (RL), as well as additional circuitry associated with the digital output.

 Each board may be slightly different.
 All resistance measurements in this discussion pertain to my specific board.